Robert and Marjorie Rawlins

 After the move, Bob and Marge began to involve themselves with music and culture at the local University of California, Irvine (UCI), but they also gave much support to the University of South Dakota.
 In 1987 they arranged for the creation of a piano and string trio, the members of which were to teach within USD's music department; the founder members chose to call themselves the Rawlins Piano Trio.
 In 1991 they gave a record $1.7 million endowment to USD for scholarships to the valedictorians of 14 South Dakota high schools.

 Bob died in September 1993.
 In 1995, Marge received both the UCI medal, and an honorary Doctorate of Humane Letters from USD (which has also established a group for intending legacy donors called The Robert and Marjorie Rawlins Society).
 The same year, she gave $1 million to UCI to endow music scholarships, then in 1996 she gave a further $1 million to create the first endowed Chair in the arts department, and established the Rawlins Fall Visiting Artist series over at USD- free annual masterclasses and recitals by world-renowned pianists.
 In 1998 she was awarded a Golden Baton by the Orange County Philharmonic Society, which she had also supported for many years (and in 1999 she co-sponsored the Society's exhibition of instruments from the Shrine to Music collection).

 Marge co-sponsored research at UCI, published in 1999, which suggested that childhood music training is beneficial for the general development of higher brain functions.
 In 2004 the Rawlins Piano Trio at USD was complemented by the Townsley Graduate Piano Trio- annual awards of $5,000 for three graduate students, who are coached by their counterparts in the Rawlins Trio.
 Marjorie Rawlins died at home in the spring of 2009.
-She was survived by her children Pam Courtial (now deceased) and Jeff Rawlins, her daughter-in-law Cathy Rawlins, granddaughters Danica Rawlins and Christy Stocker, three great-granddaughters, and her sister-in-law Jo Rawlins Gilbert.
+She was survived by her children Pam Courtial (now deceased) and Jeff Rawlins, her daughter-in-law Cathy Rawlins, granddaughters Danica Rawlins, Becky Kerns and Christy Stocker, four great-granddaughters and her sister-in-law Jo Rawlins Gilbert.